 It's important to study women's history because of their contributions to every field, including medicine, law and government.
-But it's also important to know it took a long time for women to be able to make those contributions.
+But it's also important to know it took a long time and a lot of hard work for women to get where they are today.
 Women had to fight first just to own property, earn (and keep!) their wages, vote and even go to school.